jgraph/jgraphx/README.md

 JGraphX
 =======

 JGraphX is a Java Swing diagramming (graph visualisation) library licensed under the BSD license.
+Although, the package names use that of 'mxGraph', this library is not called mxGraph. mxGraph is the JavaScript diagramming library that we sell commercially only (it isn't open source) - http://www.jgraph.com.

 It was originally named JGraph through versions 1-5, this technically is version 6, but we changed the name to reflect the fact that the entire codebase and API was rewritten from scratch.